Reinforcement Learning: Definition, Types, Approaches, Algorithms and Applications

 • Q-Learning:

-• State Action Reward State action (SARSA)
+• State Action Reward State Action (SARSA)

-1. State Action Reward State Action (SARSA) is an on-policy temporal difference algorithm, which selects the action for all states through learning using a specific policy.
+1. SARSA is an on-policy temporal difference algorithm that selects actions for all states by learning through a specific policy.

-4. SARSA uses quintuple such as Q (s, a, r, s’, a’), in which
+4. SARSA uses a quintuple (s, a, r, s’, a’), where:

-1. s: original state
+1. s: Original state

-2. a: original action
+2. a: Original action

-3. r: reward
+3. r: Reward

-4. s’ and a’: net state & new pair
+4. s’ and a’: Next state and next action pair

-• Deep Q Neural Network
+• Deep Q-Neural Network (DQN)

 Applications of Reinforcement Learning